cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 #### 3DH ristretto255

-This section describes the implementation of the DH primitive based on ristretto255, as defined in {{?RISTRETTO=I-D.irtf-cfrg-ristretto255-decaf448}}.
+This section describes the implementation of the Diffie-Hellman key exchange functions based on ristretto255, as defined in {{?RISTRETTO=I-D.irtf-cfrg-ristretto255-decaf448}}.

-- DeriveDHKeypair(seed): This function is implemented as DeriveKeyPair(seed, "OPAQUE-DeriveAuthKeyPair"), where DeriveKeyPair is as specified in {{OPRF, Section 3.2}}.
+- DeriveDiffieHellmanKeyPair(seed): This function is implemented as DeriveKeyPair(seed, "OPAQUE-DeriveDiffieHellmanKeyPair"), where DeriveKeyPair is as specified in {{OPRF, Section 3.2}}.
 The public value from DeriveKeyPair is encoded using SerializeElement from {{Section 2.1 of OPRF}}.
-- DH(k, B): Implemented as scalar multiplication as described in
+- DiffieHellman(k, B): Implemented as scalar multiplication as described in
   {{Section 4 of RISTRETTO}} after decoding `B` from its encoded input using the Decode function in {{Section 4.3.1 of RISTRETTO}}.
 The output is then encoded using the SerializeElement function of the OPRF group described in